bparanj/crystal/computer/electronics/design/thermal-effect.md

 - Using materials with lower resistance
 - Increasing conductor cross-sectional area
 - Improving heat dissipation (e.g., heat sinks, forced cooling)

-Would you like me to elaborate on any specific aspect of the thermal effect, such as its implications in circuit design or its applications in everyday devices?